 Mr. Maira is Chairman of the Board of Trustees of HelpAge International and Chairman of the Foundation for MSME Clusters.
 He was a Member of the Planning Commission of India from 2009 to 2014, and of the National Innovation Council, besides being Chairman of The Boston Consulting Group in India from 2000-2008.
 Earlier, he worked with the Tata Group for 25 years in senior management and board positions.

-He received a Ph.D. in Political Science from the University of Michigan, and a B.A. in Economics and International Studies from Ohio Wesleyan University.
-He claims the happiest years of his life were spent at St. Stanislaus High School and St. Xavier’s College in Bombay, India.
+Irfan has a PhD in Political Science from the University of Michigan and a BA in Economics and International Studies from Ohio Wesleyan University.
+He was born and raised in Bombay where he studied at St. Xavier’s College and St. Stanislaus High School.

 Nachiket Mor has a PhD in Economics from the University of Pennsylvania.
 His current work is principally focused on the design of national and regional health systems.